crayner/gibbon-responsive-help/Resources/Start/Installation.md

         * html
         * gibbon

-then you would add another directory called 'mobile' to the www directory.
-In this case the Gibbon Document Root is __/var/www/gibbon__  and the Gibbon Responsive  directory would be __/var/www/mobile__ and the Gibbon Responsive  document root would be __/var/www/mobile/public__
+then you would add another directory called 'responsive' to the www directory.
+In this case the Gibbon Document Root is __/var/www/gibbon__  and the Gibbon Responsive  directory would be __/var/www/responsive__ and the Gibbon Responsive  document root would be __/var/www/responsive/public__
-The package comes with a .htaccess file in the public directory, so your virtualhost configuration should point your Gibbon Responsive  domain name to to the document root of the mobile installation.
+The package comes with a .htaccess file in the public directory, so your virtualhost configuration should point your Gibbon Responsive  domain name to to the document root of the responsive installation.

 * var
     * www
         * html
         * gibbon
-        * mobile
+        * responsive

 If your school runs the gibbon software with the school website, then in this example the following would be appropriate expectation of the final result: